 New Thinking Needed to Turn Around Telco Consumer Confidence Crisis

-The dramatic spike in consumer complaints to the Telecommunications Industry Ombudsman demanded Innovative and imaginative regulation to head off a crisis in confidence as the pace of NBN migration grew, Macquarie Telecom Group Executive Luke Clifton said today.
+The dramatic spike in consumer complaints to the Telecommunications Industry Ombudsman demanded Innovative and imaginative regulation to head off a crisis in confidence as the pace of NBN migration grew, Macquarie Technology Group Executive Luke Clifton said today.

 “Any initiative to turn around the customer experience across the industry needs to stimulate new thinking in the industry, starting with a willingness to admit we have a problem,” Mr Clifton said.